 Test cases and scenarios are live documents and must be kept up to date.
 As requirements are updated, the related cases must be updated at the same time.
 The output from this activity will be functional test cases and scenarios.

-Each test case should have a clear entry point, testing step(s), along with the expected results.
+Each test case should have a clear entry point, testing step(s), along the expected results.
 The creation of test cases is often dismissed as not important by individuals on the business side.
-But without clearly articulated and documented test cases, the steps of how requirements will be verified will only exist in the tester’s mind while repeatability is one of the main characteristic of a mature testing process.
+But without clearly articulated and documented test cases, the steps of how requirements will be verified will only exist in the tester’s mind while repeatability is one of the main characteristics of a mature testing process.

 Options for Testing Software Solutions

 The testing team may decide to use a powerful ALM (Application Lifecycle Management) Solution such as Microsoft TFS (Team Foundation Server) or QC (Quality Center) by HP, to track test cases and link them to the appropriate requirements.
-This is an ideal scenario since using an ALM tool provides traceability between requirements, test cases and discovered defects, making the current status clear and transparent for all stakeholders.
+This is an ideal scenario since using an ALM tool provides traceability between requirements, test cases, and discovered defects, making the current status clear and transparent for all stakeholders.

 If the preferred, but more expensive tools are not available, the team may choose to use tools with less integration such as Zephyr (the testing support plug-in for Jira), or free tools like Test Link, or even smartly structured Excel documents.
 The goal is still the same – tracking and traceability.